For my 40th birthday, I traveled with a friend to Italy and spent a week roaming churches, perusing art and eating cheese. Oh yeah. And drinking wine.

 I’m currently writing Chapter 16, which draws the characters to the Cattedrale di Santa Maria del Fiore, or the Duomo, in Florence.

 What I loved about this church was the very idea of it.
 The Medici family held all the wealth and power in Florence at the time, and most the buildings were funded by them and therefore provided them more control.
-They put their family symbol everywhere, like a cat who sprays its scent, in order to remind the people who was in charge.
+They stamped their family symbol everywhere, like a cat who sprays its scent, in order to remind the people who was in charge.

 But this church was built by the people of Florence, for the people of Florence.
 Though they tried, the Medici were not allowed to put any money toward it, and therefore wielded no control.
-Later on, when the people’s defenses were down, they snuck their way in, holding a Medici wedding in the church and adding one stamp to the floor with their symbol on it, which is annoying.
+Later on, when the people’s defenses were down, they snuck their way in, holding a Medici wedding in the church and adding one stamp to the floor with their symbol on it.
 But the simple fact that the people pulled this off in the face of such wealth in the first place is amazing.

 The Duomo is medieval and ornate on the outside (the facade was built much later than the church itself), but on the inside, it is plain and simple.
 Because the goal was to welcome anyone – rich or poor – to worship here.
 They wanted to ensure everyone felt comfortable, no matter who they were.
 And that is a truly beautiful thing.